CodyChuNYU/mac-dial-Midi/README.md

 ✨ Features
 **Scroll Mode**
-Turn the dial to scroll smoothly (trackpad-like pixel scrolling with acceleration).
+<br/>Turn the dial to scroll smoothly (trackpad-like pixel scrolling with acceleration).
-Press the dial to send a mouse click at the cursor.
+<br/>Press the dial to send a mouse click at the cursor.

 **Playback Mode**
-Turn the dial to adjust macOS system volume (fine detents, smoothing, acceleration). single click → Play/Pause.
+<br/>Turn the dial to adjust macOS system volume (fine detents, smoothing, acceleration).
+<br/>single click → Play/Pause.
-Double click → Next track.
+<br/>Double click → Next track.

 **MIDI Mode**
-Each dial can appear as a CoreMIDI virtual device.
+<br/>Each dial can appear as a CoreMIDI virtual device.
-Sends CC messages (configurable as relative or absolute) for mapping in Traktor or any DAW.
+<br/>Sends CC messages (configurable as relative or absolute) for mapping in Traktor or any DAW.

 ⸻